bancorprotocol/carbon-app/doc/overlapping.md

 The marginal price displayed depends on the state of the form :
 - **untouched**: displays the marginal price of the strategy.
 - **touched**: displays the marginal price calculated based on the form params.

+## Switching between type of strategies
+In edit prices, when switching from disposable or recurring to overlapping, we want to follow this behavior :
+- `spread`: Do not set the spread
+- `min`: Get the minimum price of both orders
+- `max`: Get the maximum value of both orders
+If there is only one price, min & max will be the same, we let the overlapping form calculate the closest min/max

+Example:
+- From: Disposable buy limit: 1000
+- To: Overlapping min: 1000, max: 1000 -> will be updated by the form

+- From: Disposable sell range: 1000-2000
+- To: Overlapping min 1000, max 2000

+- From: Recurring buy 1000-2000, sell 2000-3000
+- To: Overlapping min: 1000, max: 3000

+- From: Recurring buy 1000-2500, sell 2000-3000
+- To: Overlapping min: 1000, max: 3000